EuropeanUniversityFoundation/euf-base/README.md

 Change the necessary environment variables, according to the comments in the file.

-### Using docker4drupal
+### Launching docker4drupal

 For macos users some extra steps are required:

   - `cp macos.docker-compose.override.yml docker-compose.override.yml`
-  - run `docker-sync start` in a separate shell
+  - run `docker-sync start --foreground` in a separate shell
   - change the PHP container definitions in `.env`

-To launch the containers and download the necessary dependencies:
+To launch the containers, simply run `make up`.

-    make up
-    make composer install

-When installing for the first time, there is a bundled quick install:

-    make site
+Then start a shell inside the main container with `make shell`.

-### Using a regular LAMP stack
+### Inside the container OR on a normal LAMP stack

 To download the necessary dependencies: